-A: All incoming first year, midyear and transfer students are split among the Roosevelt Fellows.
+A: All incoming students are split among the Roosevelt Fellows.
 You can expect around 80-100 advisees with a variety of interests and backgrounds.
 It is the responsibility of the Roosevelt Fellow to reach out to advisees regularly via email and respond to correspondence from advisees in a timely manner.
 You may also have upper class students or students from outside your caseload meeting with you, as Roosevelt Fellows help triage student inquiries to academic services advisors.